Blitz Report™ Installation Guide

 Click on the green plus sign and choose the XXEN.pll library located in the [blitz_unzipped_installer_directory]/forms directory.
 Confirm with ‘Yes’ when asked to remove the library path.

-4. At the beginning of the event() procedure in the package body of your CUSTOM.pll, insert a call to the following function:
+4. At the end of the event() procedure in the package body of your CUSTOM.pll, insert a call to the following function:

 xxen_event(event_name); --Added for Blitz Report's forms integration by Enginatics

-5. Copy the modified CUSTOM.pll to $AU_TOP/resource/CUSTOM.pll, and recompile in EBS r12:
+Copy the modified CUSTOM.pll to $AU_TOP/resource/CUSTOM.pll and recompile in EBS r12:

 export FORMS_PATH=$AU_TOP/$APPLFRM/US:$FORMS_PATH